top of page

 But what about Niseko?

 Niseko has a lot to offer - a big reputation, a bustling après scene, and some of the deepest snow totals in the country.
-What it also offers - crowds, expensive food, a lot of Aussies, and heavy maritime snowpack.
+What it also offers - crowds, expensive food, a lot of Aussies, and heavier maritime snowpack.

 Do I have to know how to ski?

 Not at all!
 You can still enjoy the dreamy onsens, mouth-watering cuisine, and wintery landscape.
-Please reach out for a non skiing price.
+Please reach out for a non-skiing price.

-How do I get to Asahikawa
+How do I get to Asahikawa?

 Airfare / train to Asahikawa